nighthaven/rick_morty_api/README.md

     - solution : searching on internet to avoid this error and found check_same_thread = False

 03. brainstorming about architecture tables of the crud comment :
-    - will create a table user ( with id and user_name)
+    - will create a table user ( with id and username)
     - will create a table comment linked to user_id foreign key, column character id, column episode_id, will index
     - the CRUD will need to link all but if even if the character_id or episode_id can be null, both can't be null